lmly303/Python-Projects/README.md

 This Python script generates a random password based on user-defined criteria, including the number of letters, symbols, and numbers.
 It utilizes character sets for letters, numbers, and symbols to create a diverse and secure password.

-### How to Use

-1. Clone or download the repository to your local machine.
-2. Make sure you have Python installed on your machine.
-You can download it from [here](https://www.python.org/downloads/).
-3. Open a terminal or command prompt and navigate to the directory where the script is located.
-4. Run the script by executing the following command:

 ### Follow the on-screen instructions: